Questions to ask your doctor before knee replacement

 - Do I need to go somewhere else for rehabilitation before going home?

 Will I be able to walk when I leave the hospital?

 Do I need to stop taking any medicines before my surgery?

-- Aspirin, ibuprofen (Advil, Motrin), or other arthritis drugs?
+- Aspirin, ibuprofen (Advil, Motrin), or other arthritis medicines?

 - Vitamins, minerals, herbs, and supplements?

-- Other prescription drugs that my other doctors may have given me?
+- Other prescription medicines that my other providers may have given me?